Deesha165/Booky/README.md

 - Static multi-language support for wider accessibility

 ### 3. Creativity and Innovation
-- Trending events based on tags like twitter
+- Trending events based on tag occurrence like twitter
 - Role-based booking verification introduces a unique workflow
 - Real-time email notifications enhance user engagement
 - Internationalization with `ngx-translate` and support for infinite scroll for better UX